 The role of the academic counselor staff in course selection and registration is to help students prepare for the faculty/professional advising session, with regard to athletic eligibility and travel.
-To that end, mobile advising for Fulbright College of Arts and Sciences and College of Education should be made with Academic Services staff before the advising period for semester registration.
+To that end, the three largest colleges on campus participate mobile advising for student-athletes - Fulbright College of Arts and Sciences, College of Education and Health Professions, and Walton College of Business.